SaltyJoey/Deep-Learning-Music-Generation/README.md

 * NumPy version: 1.19.2
 * TensorFlow.Keras version: 2.4.0
 * Matplotlib version: 3.3.2

+## Data Collection
+All MIDI tracks were collected from freemidi.org or similar websites.
+The dataset is a collection of 88 choruses or melodies ranging from 10 to 45 seconds.

 ## Results
 To achieve the best results, it is recommended to train to to a minimum training validation loss of 0.05.